How Can I Improve My Mental Health Without Therapy?

 The Power of Mindfulness

-Mindfulness involves paying attention to the present moment without judgment.
-This practice rewires your brain to reduce anxiety, depression, and stress while improving emotional regulation.
+Mindfulness means paying attention to the present moment without judgment.
+This practice rewires your brain to reduce anxiety, depression, and stress while improving emotional control.

 Types of Meditation for Mental Health